-There are good links between the schools and local pre-schools; teaching staff visit to discuss pupils, including those with SEN, when they are about to start school.
+There are good links between the school and local pre-schools; teaching staff visit to discuss pupils, including those with SEN, when they are about to start school.
 To help make a smooth transition we can organise

-- Additional visits to school for parents and pupils to meet the teacher. - Additional visits to the classroom environment to identify where the toilets are, pegs etc. - Opportunities to take photographs of key adults or the classroom to be included into a transition booklet - Opportunity for individuals to visit during lunchtime and even have a school lunch.
+- Additional visits to school for parents and pupils to meet the teacher. - Additional visits to the classroom environment to identify where the toilets are, pegs etc. - Opportunities to take photographs of key adults or the classroom to be included into a transition booklet - Opportunity for individuals to visit during lunchtime and even have a school lunch. - Home visits for parents to meet new teachers early in the new term and can discuss concerns they may have if they wish to do so.